kritisgh/maryland_voter_data/registration/README.md

 5/2/2025

 Dabeluchukwu Okigbo: I have made the summaries a bit more simple.
-There a graphs still being completed so they are not all done!
+There a graphs still being completed so i'll be done with the summaries as soon as they are!

 2025-04-25